dk949/ast-search.nvim/README.md

 ## TODO

 - [ ] Documentation
-- [ ] Tab completion for kinds use in the selector
+- [ ] Tab completion for kinds used in the selector
 - [ ] Support for more rule functionality (e.g. regex)